Duns, Scottish Borders: County town

 Elected county councils were established in 1890 under the Local Government (Scotland) Act 1889, taking over most of the functions of the commissioners.
 Berwickshire County Council held its first meeting on 22 May 1890 at County Hall in Greenlaw, when it decided by 18 votes to 12 that all subsequent meetings should be held at Duns.
 The county council therefore based itself at the County Buildings in Duns, sharing the premises with its continuing use as a sheriff court.
 The county council subsequently established additional offices in various converted houses along Newtown Street.
 A modern extension was added to County Buildings in 1967.

 Greenlaw was still considered the official county town after 1890, despite the county council meeting in Duns and courts being held at both towns.
-An Act of Parliament in 1903 finally revoked Greenlaw's status as county town and declared Duns to be the county town for all purposes.
+The Berwickshire County Town Act 1903 (3 Edw.
+7. c.
+5) finally revoked Greenlaw's status as county town and declared Duns to be the county town for all purposes.
 The County Buildings on Newtown Street served as the headquarters of Berwickshire County Council until 1975, then became the offices of Berwickshire District Council from 1975 until 1996.
 It also served as the county's sheriff court until 2015.

-Today
+Modern day

 Duns has the largest shopping facilities in a radius of 15 mi and until 28 January 2015 housed the Berwickshire Sheriff Court, it no longer has any principal offices of the Scottish Borders Council, but merely retains a Registry Office.

 Since the early 1990s Duns and its immediate vicinity have seen substantial housing development, some controversial.
 A development near the golf club on the road to Longformacus just outside Duns is one such example, as it was built upon greenfield sites.

 Opposite the old Berwickshire High School a new modern High School has been constructed to replace the mid-1950s buildings in which the school was previously housed.
 The new High School opened in February 2009.

-The old high school is now being redeveloped into a primary school, with the rugby and football club using the old playing fields.
+The old high school has as of 2017 been redeveloped into a primary school, with the rugby and football club using the old playing fields.